TAGS: Divorce

 At trial, you will have the opportunity to present evidence and argue for the most favorable outcome in your case.
 Trials can last a couple of days or several weeks, depending on the complexities of your divorce settlement.

+Yes, these methods are faster than contested divorces.
 Mediation and collaborative divorce are great ways to finalize divorce proceedings promptly.
 However, the timeline for this process relies on the cooperation of both parties.
 Your petition for the dissolution of your marriage won’t be filed until both parties reach an agreement.
 Issues can be resolved through litigation if negotiations break down.

 Get Help from a Divorce Lawyer in North Carolina